truongdo/truongdo.github.io/index.md

 I am currently a Ph.D student at the [Agumented Human Communication Laboratory, Nara Institute of Science and Technology (NAIST)](http://ahclab.naist.jp/index_en.html).

-My research interests are related to speech technologies such as speech recognition, speech translation; and paralinguistic extraction and translation as well.
+My research interests are related to speech technologies such as speech recognition, speech translation, paralinguistic extraction and translation as well.
 You can find more details on [publication page](http://www.truongdq.com/publication).

 ## Contact